taw00/howto/howto-install-ghost-on-fedora.md

 You'll be editing `config.production.json`.

 ```
-# Switch the correct directory
+# Navigate to the correct directory
 cd core/server/config/env/

 # Make a backup of the original default configuration
 sudo cp -a config.production.json config.production.json--ORIGINAL
 ```